🎧 Real entrepreneurs. Real stories.

 The important thing to remember with budgeting is that you’re making educated guesses, just like every other business owner out there.
 You don’t need to have a fancy MBA degree or tons of business experience to create a solid budget, and you don’t have to be a fortune teller either.
 In fact, it’s really very similar to a budget that you might have for your personal finances.
 Armed with a little knowledge and advice, you’ll be creating an expense budget in no time.

-Your expense budget is an important part of your overall financial plan for your business.
+Your expense budget is an important part of your overall financial forecast for your business.
 It makes up the biggest part of your profit and loss statement, and feeds critical information to your cash flow statement.
 Don’t worry about that right now, though.
 We’ll get to that later.

 What not to include in your expense budget